 Mr. Spencer Crews (Omaha, NE)

-Executive Director, Lauritzen Gardens.
+Executive Director Emeritus-Advisor, Lauritzen Gardens.
 Spencer holds degrees in Landscape Architecture from Iowa State University, a M.P.A. from University of Missouri at Kansas City and participated in the Longwood Gardens’ horticulture training program.
 He was in private practice as a landscape architect and served as horticulture department chair at East Central College in the St. Louis area.
 He assisted with the development of Powell Gardens near Kansas City.
-Most of his career has been spent creating and developing Lauritzen Gardens, a new botanical institution for the State of Nebraska.
+Most of his career was spent creating and developing Lauritzen Gardens, a new botanical institution for the State of Nebraska.
 Spencer is happy to have been able to incorporate a plant conservation initiative into Lauritzen Gardens’ programming.

-Mrs. Richard Dirickson (Dana) (San Francisco, CA)
+Mrs. Dana Dirickson (San Francisco, CA)

 Dr. Christopher P. Dunn (Ithaca, NY)